 Support learners to develop resilience and build positive behaviours around time management and planning with activities on routine building, coping mechanisms, and kindness.

 - Humanitarianism and the Red Cross, Kindness, Home learning resources

-Resilience means learning how to cope with uncertainty, how to make the most of the resources and connections you have around you, and adapting to changing situations.
+Resilience means learning how to cope with uncertainty, making the most of the resources and connections you have around you, and adapting to changing situations.
 Kindness is a big part of resilience: without kindness and support, dealing with difficult situations becomes much harder.

 You can use your power of kindness calendar to track and tick off your kind acts.
-These activities are designed for parents, teachers, young people, children and families as a whole.
-They can be completed independently or together.
+These activities are designed for primary and secondary school aged students, 7 to 18.

-- reflect on connections with others
+reflect on connections and relationships with others

-- develop an adaptable mindset.
+develop an adaptable mindset